-Courses and qualifications are run in conjunction with the National Council for Spirit Safety and Education.
+Courses are run in conjunction with the National Council for Spirit Safety and Education.
 These courses are structured and teaching based.
 Places are limited to 40 coaches per course and venues tend to be heavily subscribed so you are advised to book early.
 Venues are determined by spread of enquiries received.
-New courses are being added to the schedule all the time so please keep checking back here for courses in your area.

 - Coursework that provides comprehensive safety training for the educational development of coaches and and assistants

 - Coursework designed to address proper safety procedures for cheer squads/programmes

 - Coursework that covers the safety issues relevant to tumbling and stunting along with safe methods to mount stunts, dismount stunts and the specifics of the stunt itself

 - Coursework that culminates in passing a test with a score of 80% or higher

 - Credentialing coursework such as IASF, passing these elements will not qualify coaches to teach at a specific level.

 - Coursework to teach choreography